BboxLab/openapi-mosel-php/README.md

 # Moselle, an sdk package for BT open APIs

-This package is still under construction (july 4h 2022).
+This package is still under construction (july 5th 2022).

-Open Api are described on the Bouygues Telecom Developer Portal: https://developer.bouyguestelecom.fr
+Open Api are described in the Bouygues Telecom Developer Portal: https://developer.bouyguestelecom.fr

 ## Install